haensel-ams/recruitment_challenge/BI_IHC_202109/README.md

 ## Deliverable

-- a Jupyter Notebook that answers the questions above
+- a Jupyter Notebook that performs the tasks above
 - please explain your approaches and state any assumptions that you make and that are not mentioned in the challenge
 - if you use charts/pivots to answer the questions, please include them as well in your report
 - keep your results concise, no need to mention findings unrelated to the questions above